-Regulators rely on utilities to provide information in order to make its decisions This high degree of information asymmetry makes it more critical for accurate and reliable data to be provided.
+Regulators rely on utilities to provide information in order to make its decisions.
+There is a high degree of information asymmetry between the service provider and the regulator.
+It is therefore critical for the service provider to supply the regulator with accurate and reliable data.
 The lack of timely data undermines the regulator's ability to make prudent decisions regarding the revenue requirement of the utility and tariff structure.
-In addition, the quality of data from the service provider is also vital to ensuring the regulator makes good decisions for the utility sector.
-The RIC recognized certain deficiencies in the preparation of information by the electric utility for regulatory decision making and recommended that a department be set up dedicated for this purpose, which was implemented several years ago.
-This has improved the timeliness with which information is received from the service provider and both regulator and utility continue to work towards improving the quality and reliability of data that is required for regulatory purposes.
+Additionally, the quality of data from the service provider is also vital to ensuring the regulator makes good decisions for the utility sector.
+In the past, the RIC recognized certain deficiencies in the preparation of information by the electricity utility for regulatory decision making and recommended that a department dedicated for this purpose be established.
+The electricity utility created this department several years ago.
+Consequently, there has been an improvement in the timeliness with which the electricity utility submits data to the regulator.
+Presently, the regulator and utility continue to work towards improving the quality and reliability of data that is required for regulatory purposes.